Free Alternatives to Bank Gothic

 What is the best free alternative to Bank Gothic?

-Bebas Neue is the best free alternative to Bank Gothic with 85% similarity.
+Bebas Neue is the best free alternative to Bank Gothic with a FontAlternatives similarity score of 88%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Can I use Bebas Neue commercially?